 5.)
 Your Beneficiary Decision May Conflict With Your Will

 If you do take the time to make a will with an estate planning attorney, your wishes at the time of drafting could conflict with previous beneficiary designations you’ve made.
 This could cause needless strife and dispute during the probate process, complicating an already difficult and stressful matter.

 Contact a Texas Estate Planning Attorney for Help Creating an Effective Estate Plan

 Estate planning the right way may seem complicated, but with the right estate planning attorney, you’ll be able to rest easy knowing your family and assets will be protected.
 The Houston estate planning lawyers at McCulloch Miller, PLLC have extensive experience in estate planning and other family law and financial matters.
-Contact our office at 713-936-9073 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-936-9073 to schedule an initial consultation with an attorney on our team.